Osedax priapus: Reproduction

 Due to the males of O. priapus still resembling other Osedax species, they use their seminal vesicle on the head to store free sperm for mating with the females.
-The free sperm doesn't swim well through the sea water, meaning that O. priapus need to directly transfer the sperm.
-To combat this, the male worm uses their stretchable trunks to enter the female worm and release the sperm into the tube.
+The free sperm doesn't swim well through the sea water, meaning that males need to directly transfer the sperm.
+To accomplish this, the male worm uses their extremely extendable trunks to locate female worms within reach and get in contact with them to perform sperm transfer.

+Males of Osedax priapus must roam the bone to find females to mate with.
+They do this by extending their trunks markedly as shown in B-E, while G shows the retracted male size at the same scale.
+The seminal vesicle (SV) is where the sperm is stored to transfer to the female.

 Advantages

 In other Osedax species, the sexual size dimorphism eliminated competition between male and female worms for limited resources like food or space.
 If there isn't competition over resources, the females in the species grow bigger and the amount of offspring they could have increases.

-In O. priapus, the males can only grow to sizes similar to that of the females because they are smaller than other Osedax species.
+In O. priapus, the males may eat bone and grow to sizes similar to that of the females (though still much smaller) because they are smaller than other Osedax species and exploit smaller bones on the seafloor.
 Other species with larger growing females can rapidly colonize a bone, leaving nowhere else to land but other worms' plumes.
-O. priapus have more room on the bone to colonize, allowing the evolution of bone-feeding males.
+Osedax priapus has more room on the bone to colonize, allowing the evolution of bone-feeding males.

 Along with less competition, as a mature worm feeding off of the bones, an O. priapus male can continuously make sperm, rather than the microscopic males of other species that are limited by the nutrients provided by a maternal yolk supply.
 If O. priapus males were to depend on such maternal yolk, they would not be able to produce much sperm as the eggs are much smaller than those of other Osedax.
 This species also has access to many more female worms who wouldn't need to take in larvae to host groups of males.
+The problem for the males is that they are stuck in the bone and must make contact with a female, hence the very extendable trunk.